Asymptotic expected $T$-functionals of random polytopes with applications to $L_p$ surface areas: Introduction and main results

 \subsection{Introduction}

-Random polytopes are a cornerstone of integral and stochastic geometry.
+Random polytopes are a cornerstone of stochastic and integral geometry.
 They connect convex geometry and probability, and have a number of applications in computer science, statistics and machine learning theory.
-There is a vast literature on the subject of random polytopes and we refer the reader to the survey articles \cite{BaranySurvey,HugSurvey,ReitznerSurvey} and the references therein.
+There is a vast literature on the subject of random polytopes, and we refer the reader to the survey articles \cite{BaranySurvey,HugSurvey,ReitznerSurvey} and the references therein.

 Random polytopes generated as the convex hull of independent and identically distributed (i.i.d.) points sampled from the Euclidean unit ball or the Euclidean unit sphere in $\R^n$ according to the respective uniform distribution are important models that have been studied extensively in stochastic geometry.
-In the special case of the Euclidean ball, Wieacker \cite{WieackerThesis} extended the results of R\'enyi and Sulanke \cite{RenyiSulanke} to $\R^n$.
+For the Euclidean ball, Wieacker \cite{WieackerThesis} extended the results of R\'enyi and Sulanke \cite{RenyiSulanke} to $\R^n$.
 He obtained asymptotic formulas for the expected volume and expected surface area of a random polytope inscribed in a ball, and introduced what is known today as the \emph{$T$-functional} $T_{a,b}^{n,k}(Q)$ of a polytope $Q$ in $\R^n$.
 It is defined as